RivaD2/personal/vanilla-to-react-features/README.md

      - What happens if user is at the start of the Carousel and clicks left?
 In that case, I need to show them the end of the carousel.
    - Third step is to hook up the individual buttons to increase or decrease the index (button right increases, button left decreases)
      - In this case, I used a ternary to use the `direction` dynamically.
 If the direction is left, then decrement.
 If direction is not left ( but right) increment.

+**Process for Accordion :**

+What is an accordion?
+I am paraphrasing [sliderevolution.com](sliderevolution.com) when I say that accordions are really a set of horizontally or vertically stacked headings that display collapsible items/panels.
+Each panel contains a section of content.

+We use them when we want to feature several sections of content at a time which helps to reduce the amount of scrolling the user has to do.

+The accordion header and panel are the two parts that are fundamental to the accordion.
+The header provides interactivity, allowing us to reveal or hide given pieces of content in the panel.
+The panel itself is collapsible.

+Before building this in React, I tried two different ways (with guidance from tutorials), which as it turns out are the two typical approaches using HTML, CSS and JS:
+- The first is to use hidden form elements
+- The second makes use of CSS pseudo selectors

+Breaking down the steps:

+- First I created a JSON file to hold my headings and content for the accordion (the content is shown inside the panel)
+- I Imported the JSON data into `App` and passed the accordion data in its entirety as props to the `Accordion` component.
+- I set up the basic structure for the Accordion and took in the props passed from `App`.
+I mapped over the JSON data, displaying each accordion header and content accordingly.
+  - This structure works for now, but I might want to consider mapping over the data in App.js instead.
+Then I could pass props for the `header` and `content` from the JSON data to the Accordion component.
+- When thinking of how I want to open and close the accordion panel, I know that by default it is open.
+Since I am using React to build this feature, I will make use of state to determine whether the panel is open or closed setting the initial value to be a boolean.
+This state will live inside the `Accordion` component.
+- I also know I will need some sort of click handler on the icon in the accordion title since that is where my icon to open the panel lives.
+When clicked on, it should do the following:
+   - When the user clicks on the icon in the accordion title, I want to open the panel.
+   - I also want to dynamically change the icon depending on whether the state is set to true or false.
+   - `+` to open panel and reveal content, perhaps state of `isOpen` set to false
+   - `-` to close the panel, `isOpen` set to true (- will show only when panel is open)